mrityunjay83039/redux-app/README.md

 # REDUX APP
-## Creating react application using Reduct for the state management
+## Creating React application using Redux for the state management

+Note : Ecommerce Products with [https://fakestoreapi.com/] API